jungsohn/geoBTS/docs/source/index.rst

 Welcome to geoBTS's documentation!
 ===================================

-**geoBTS** is a Web Applications for geotechnical engineers
+**geoBTS** is a Web App library for geotechnical engineers

 .. note::

-   "B"est practices in "T"exas by Dr. "S"ohn
+   The "B"est practices in "T"exas by Dr. "S"ohn

 Contents
 --------